 Action 1: Global Goodness

-- Reduce packaged food consumption.
-Many boxed food products are made mainly of corn and soy.
-By reducing the amount of packaged goods you consume, you can vote with your dollar to demand the industry rewrite corn production processes.
+- Reduce your packaged food consumption; many boxed food products are made mainly of corn and soy.
+By reducing the amount of packaged goods you consume, you can vote with your dollar to demand that the industry rewrite corn production processes.

 Action 2: Planet Protector

-- Reduce meat consumption.
+- Reduce your meat consumption.
 A third of corn production is used to feed animal agriculture.
-By reducing your consumption you can reduce the demand of feed corn produced.
+By reducing your meat consumption, you can reduce the demand for feed corn that is produced.

 Action 3: Earth Angel

-- Lobby your local congress to restrict the use of synthetic fertilizers and chemical.
-It is harmful to our environment and toxic to people and animals.
+- Lobby your local Congress to restrict the use of synthetic fertilizers and chemicals.
+They are harmful to our environment and toxic to people and animals.

-- Support initiatives and not for profits that are working to clean up the water systems around corn production facilities in the Midwest and Gulf Regions.
-Many of the soil and water surrounding these mono cropping facilities are riddled with algae blooms and toxic runoff.
+- Support initiatives and not-for-profits that are working to clean up the water systems around corn production facilities in the Midwest and Gulf regions.
+Much of the soil and water surrounding these mono-cropping facilities are riddled with algae blooms and toxic runoff.

 - Choose to be an Ambassador for Change, and always Spread Love and Spread Light.